kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-api.md

 The Chainweb node API consists of two distinct APIs: the peer-to-peer (P2P) API and the service API.

-- The **peer-to-peer API** contains the RPC endpoints that are mandatory for nodes to expose to support consensus and the queueing and processing of transactions.
+- The **peer-to-peer API** contains the RPC endpoints that nodes must expose to support consensus and the queueing and processing of transactions.
 The peer-to-peer endpoints are intended primarily for communication between Chainweb nodes and are typically more efficient than the service API endpoints for most use cases.

 - The **service API** contains endpoints that can be used to connect to Chainweb nodes from clients outside of the blockchain network.
 How you connect to the endpoints in these two APIs depends on the configuration of the Chainweb node.